Docs » Connect to your cloud service provider » Connect AWS to Splunk Observability Cloud

 Learn more at Costs for AWS monitoring.

-Install the Splunk Distribution of OpenTelemetry Collector¶
+Install the Splunk Distribution of the OpenTelemetry Collector¶

 To take advantage of the full benefits of the Splunk Observability Cloud platform, install the Splunk Distribution of the OpenTelemetry Collector.